-Our festival is book-ended and punctuated by community rituals.
-We start with our Opening Ritual on Friday evening.
+Our festival is book-ended and punctuated by community ritual.
+We start with Opening Ritual on Friday Evening.
 Closing Ritual will be held Sunday mid-day.
 But the focal point is our Main Ritual.
-Our Main Ritual will be a Very Florida Yuletide Celebration!
-We will be processing to ritual as a flock, so if you have bird calls, feel free to bring them!
+This year we will be celebrating a Florida-style Saturnalia!

-We will also be holding a devotional to Hekate Friday evening at Midnight.
-Feel free to bring offerings to leave for Her.
-Some suggestions may include pomegranates, figs, honey, barley, rosemary, dark red wine, also flowers.
+We will also be holding a devotional to Hekate Friday Evening after Opening Ritual.
+Feel free to bring eco- and animal-friendly offerings to leave for Her.
+Our devotees will have offerings that you may use for this purpose.

-Weather permitting, on Friday following Opening Ritual, and on Saturday after Main Ritual, our drummers will be building sacred energy around the fire.
-Feel free to bring your own musical instruments and/or drums to join in!
+Weather permitting, after rituals our drummers will be building sacred energy around the fire.
+Feel free to bring your own musical instruments and drums to join in!

 Fun Outside of Rituals and Workshops

 We’ll be caroling again before Feast on Saturday night.
 Please sing along – you know the tunes!

 On Friday and Saturday Evening, our amazing drummers will be keeping the energies high at the fire in the ritual circle.
 Bring your own drums or other instruments and lend your energies to the rhythm.
 If you’re more of a dancer, the area around the fire circle makes for great grapevining.

 Sunday might be our last day of Tides, but it’s jam packed with activities.
 We’ll have our Faery Seership Breathwork workshop, and a panel discussion that will let you Get to Know EMLC!
 We’ll also be pulling tickets for our auction of Pagan Gifts.
 Be sure to purchase your auction tickets through the weekend!
 All proceeds of the auction are donated to EMLC to help us continue our philanthropic work in Florida.